GoldenSheepAI/-CodeMonkey-/README.md

 ## Community

-We're a small community-led team building Nanocoder and would love your help!
+We're a small community-led team building CodeMonkey and would love your help!
 Whether you're interested in contributing code, documentation, or just being part of our community, there are several ways to get involved.

 **If you want to contribute to the code:**